ercrema/diffusionCurve/README.md

 This repository contains data and scripts used in the manuscript:

 Crema, E.R., Bloxam, A., Stevens, C.J., Vander Linden, M. (2024).
-Modelling Diffusion of Innovation Curves using Radiocarbon Data.
-Journal of Archaeological Science. https://doi.org/10.1016/j.jas.2024.105962
+Modelling Diffusion of Innovation Curves using Radiocarbon Data. _Journal of Archaeological Science_. https://doi.org/10.1016/j.jas.2024.105962

 The repository is organised into the following six main directories: